iDesignRES/CHP_modelling/docs/README.md

 - The feedstock is defined as a mixture of several types of *Biomass* resources.
 - Multiple heat demands are specified by thermal power, temperature, and pressure for **district heating** (each through a heat exchanger) or as **direct steam export**.

-The module is implemented as a nonlinear C++ model.
-It allows for multiple different configurations.
-It is not directly linked to `EnergyModelsX`.
-Instead, a sampling routine for capturing both the costs (capital expenditures and operating expenses) as well as the performance (heat-to-power production and varying power levels) will be implemented in a later stage.
+The module is implemented as a nonlinear C++ model linked to `EnergyModelsX` through a function that calculates both the **costs** (Investment, total and variable operating expenses) and the required **mass flow rate of each feedstock** as outputs, based on the specified *electric power production*, *heat demands* (thermal power capacity and return/supply temperatures) and **moisture content of each biomass feedstock** as inputs.

 This sampling routine allows a tight integration of the model within the `EnergyModelsX` framework.

 \section back-bio_CHP-par Parameters